epiijs/deploy/README.md

 `@epiijs/deploy` will allow you to publish or install packages to or from any storages.

-Of course you can use Alibaba Cloud or AWS S3 as your own storage provider.
+Of course you can use Alibaba Cloud or AWS S3 (WIP) as your own storage provider.
-`WIP`

 # Install